Tinram/Go-Notes/README.md

 <a id="constants"></a>
 ## Constants

-+ number, string, or bool
++ number, string, or boolean
 + constants without type have greater precision: ~256 bits

 ```go